danspencer/the_foyer/README.md

-# the_foyer
+# The Foyer
-Responsive bootstrap landing page used to access various applications on the site.
+Responsive bootstrap landing page used to view various external/internal applications/sites.